Jiazhou-Bi/ACS-Income-Model/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the Python scripts used to simulate, download and clean data.

+## Statement on LLM Usage
+The code in `00-simulated_data.ipynb` and `01-test_simulated_data.ipynb` was initially generated using ChatGPT-4 and subsequently modified manually to meet project requirements and ensure accuracy.
+The text sections of this project may utilize translation software such as DeepL and Grammarly for clarity and linguistic accuracy.
+The entire chat history is available in `other/llm_usage/usage.txt`.

 ## Contact The Authors
 If you have any questions, comments, suggestions, or concerns regarding this project, please feel free to contact Justin (Jiazhou Bi) at [justin.bi@mail.utoronto.ca](mailto:justin.bi@mail.utoronto.ca) or Weiyang Li at [weiyang.li@mail.utoronto.ca](mailto:weiyang.li@mail.utoronto.ca).